Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: -adic variational filtered log hard Lefschetz conjecture

-In this section we prove the variational $p$-adic hard Lefschetz conjecture with respect to the weight filtrations when there exists a fiber comes from a complete discrete valuation ring in any characteristic.
+In this section we prove the $p$-adic variational filtered log hard Lefschetz conjecture (\ref{conj:lhilc}) with respect to the weight filtration when there exists a fiber obtained by a projective semistable family over a complete discrete valuation ring in any characteristic.

-We recall define the log cohomology class of an invertible sheaf in the second log crystalline cohomology (the argument is the same as that of \cite[\S3]{boi}).

-First let us recall the first log crystalline chern class defined in \cite[(1.8.16)]{nb}, which is the log version of the first log crystalline chern class defined in \cite[(3.1)]{boi}.
+First let us recall the first log crystalline Chern class defined in \cite[(1.8.16)]{nb}, which is the log version of the first log crystalline Chern class defined in \cite[(3.1)]{boi}.